Ponemon Institute Fellows

 Dennis has been featured in numerous articles on security and written for CSO Magazine, SC Magazine and Secure Business Quarterly.
 He was a contributing author to Security 2020: Reduce Security Risks This Decade.
 Dennis has served on CSO advisory boards for RSA Security, Qualys, Verdasys, GeoTrust, ChosenSecurity, LogMatrix and the CSO Editorial Advisory Board for SC Magazine.
 He is also a faculty member of the Institute for Applied Network Security (IANS) and a former adjunct faculty member in the Information Assurance program at the Rabb School of Continuing Professional Studies at Brandeis University

-Ms. Peggy Eisenhauer, Esq. is the founder of Privacy and Information Management Services – Margaret P. Eisenhauer P.C., an internationally recognized law firm.
-She helps companies develop and document privacy, security, and fair information programs, including policies and procedures governing the collection, use, and distribution of all types of personal information.
-Eisenhauer has extensive experience with U.S. and international privacy laws, as well as industry best practices for managing customer and employee information.
+Margaret P. (“Peggy”) Eisenhauer is the founder of Privacy & Information Management Services – Margaret P. Eisenhauer, P.C., an Atlanta, Georgia based law firm.
+She has extensive experience with U.S. and international privacy laws and industry best practices for managing consumer, customer and employee information.

-Steve Elefant joined Heartland in November 2008 as a consultant, helping Heartland bring its Software as a Service (SaaS) applications to its merchant base.
-In January 2009, he became the executive director of the new end-to-end encryption team focusing on developing point-of-sale products and executing Heartland's E3™ security platform that encrypts cardholder data from the point of swipe/entry at a merchant location through the Heartland processing networks and to the card brands.
-He was then named chief information officer in August 2009.
+Steve joined Heartland Payment Systems in November 2008, Steve was a ‘non traditional’ CIO also providing strategic focus for delivering the company's solutions, M&A, Business Development, Strategy and Mobile.
+Steve led Heartlands Software as a Service (SaaS) applications to its merchant base.
+In January 2009, he ran and developed Heartlands new end-to-end encryption team focusing on developing point-of-sale products and executing Heartland's E3™ security platform that encrypts cardholder data from the point of swipe/entry at a merchant location through the Heartland processing networks and to the card brands, after Heartland’s massive security breach exposing 100M cards.

 Steve was the founder of several successful Silicon Valley startup and venture capital firms.
 He is co-founder and former chief executive officer of ICVerify, Inc., a leader in payments processing integration of PC-based POS software.
 The company merged with CyberCash, Inc. where he was Vice- Chairman in 1998 to form an Internet and physical service provider for electronic payments software (which was ultimately sold to FirstData and is still in production today).
 After leaving CyberCash, Steve was involved in several other startups including a company called Price Radar in the online auction space (technology sold to eBay), a digital content management and micro payments company called Yaga (ultimately sold to Digital River) and then venture capital with Claremont Creek Ventures and Soaring Ventures for the five years before joining Heartland.